sparkweaver/MyFitnessApp/README.md

 # MyFitnessApp

-**MyFitnessApp** is a personal project designed to enhance daily fitness routines by providing essential tools tailored for various activities.
-Starting with the basic step counter, the app aims to gradually expand its features to include timers, total distance, personalized user experiences, and comprehensive functionalities for diet and work management.

-A future consideration is the addition of a virtual coach, who will offer encouragement for fitness goals and enhance the overall user experience.
+**MyFitnessApp** is a personal project designed to enhance my daily fitness routines by providing essential tools tailored for various activities.
+Starting with the basic step counter, I aim to gradually expand its features to include timers, total distance, personalized user experiences, and comprehensive functionalities for diet and work management.
+A fun future consideration is the addition of a virtual coach, who will offer encouragement for fitness goals.

 ## Features